billziss-gh/winfuse/README.md

 ![Linux FS Sequence Diagram](doc/wslseq.svg)

-This case is similar to the first case except that there is an additional driver **wslfuse** that acts as a bridge between the `FUSE_FSCTL_TRANSACT` interface and the **/dev/fuse** interface that the Linux FUSE file system understands.
+This case is similar to the previous case except that the **winfuse** driver is replaced by the **wslfuse** driver that exposes the FUSE protocol via the **/dev/fuse** interface that the Linux FUSE file system understands.